Hebrew Gospel hypothesis

+In the 18th and early 19th century several scholars suggested that a Hebrew proto-gospel (a so-called Ur-Gospel) was the main source or one of several sources for the canonical gospels.
+This theorizing would later give birth to the two source-hypothesis that views Q as a proto-gospel but believes this proto-gospel to have been written in Koine Greek.
+After the widespread scholarly acceptance of the two-source hypothesis, scholarly interest in the Hebrew gospel hypothesis dwindled.
+Modern variants of the Hebrew gospel hypothesis survive, but have not found favor with scholars as a whole.

-The Hebrew Gospel hypothesis (proto-Gospel hypothesis or Aramaic Matthew hypothesis) is that a lost gospel, written in Hebrew or Aramaic, predated the four canonical gospels.
-Some have suggested a complete unknown proto-gospel (a so-called Ur-gospel) as the source of the canonical gospels.
-This hypothesis is usually based upon an early Christian tradition from the 2nd-century bishop Papias of Hierapolis.
+The foundation of the Hebrew gospel hypothesis is usually an early Christian tradition from the 2nd-century bishop Papias of Hierapolis.
 According to Papias, Matthew the Apostle was the first to compose a gospel, and he did so in Hebrew.
 Papias appeared to imply that this Hebrew or Aramaic gospel (sometimes called the Authentic Matthew) was subsequently translated into the canonical Gospel of Matthew.
 Jerome took this information one step further and claimed that all known Jewish-Christian gospels really were one and the same, and that this gospel was the authentic Matthew.
 As a consequence he assigned all known quotations from Jewish-Christian gospels to the "gospels of the Hebrews", but modern studies have shown this to be untenable.
-Modern variants of the hypothesis survive, but have not found favor with scholars as a whole.

 The hypothesis has some overlap with the Aramaic original New Testament theory, which posits Gospels originally written in Aramaic rather than Hebrew.
+Modern versions of the Hebrew gospel hypothesis often overlap with the Augustinian hypothesis.